 Bas and Marco

 In the few scenes they shared together, I already became a big fan of Bas and Marco.
-Up until the final episode, the two characters had never interacted, so it wasn’t immediately obvious they would be paired up together.
-I remember seeing a comment in a YouTube video that said something along the lines of “Bas and Marco are the couple that I never knew I need”, which describes my exact feelings about them.
+The two characters had never interacted until the final episode, so it wasn’t immediately obvious they would be paired up together.
+I remember seeing a comment in a YouTube video along the lines of “Bas and Marco are the couple that I never knew I need”, which describes my feelings about them.

-There’s a surprisingly strong chemistry between Bas and Marco, making their scenes quite engaging to watch.
+Bas and Marco have surprisingly strong chemistry, making their scenes quite engaging to watch.
 You’ll find yourself drawn to this couple even without any affectionate moments.
 I enjoyed their connection on a purely emotional level.
 Marco has been an incredible pillar of support during this difficult time, and he is exactly the type of positive influence that Bas needs in his life.

 Thank god I got used to the bad CGI in an earlier episode, so I wasn’t too distracted during their excellent scenes in the car.
 I loved the moment when Marco told unfunny jokes to cheer up Bas, finally succeeding in a joke so bad that it made Bas laugh.
 You can clearly tell what he was trying to do.
 In his goofy way, Marco wanted to keep Bas occupied so that his mind wouldn’t wander off to depressing thoughts.

-This was such an effective scene, because not only did it lighten the mood, but also revealed so much about Marco’s personality.
+This scene was highly effective.
+Not only did it lighten the mood, but the scene revealed so much about Marco’s personality.
 His character might be crap at jokes, but he’s really good at cheering people up!